 The findings not only help to shed light on the processes behind neural excitability, but they may also have identified a new treatment target for epilepsy.

 Study co-author Prof. John Chatham, of the Department of Pathology at the University of Alabama at Birmingham, and colleagues recently reported their findings in The Journal of Neuroscience.

-Epilepsy is a neurological disorder that is estimated to affect around 3 million adults and 470,000 children in the United States.
+Epilepsy is a neurological disorder that is estimated to affect around

 The condition is characterized by unpredictable, recurrent seizures, which can occur when brain cells become hyperactive.
 This may cause surges of electrical activity that disrupt signaling between brain cells.